Estimated Reading Time: 5 mins

 Qian Long Jadeite Mountain installed at a blessed VIP’s house.

-For new prospective clients who like to learn more about our home Feng Shui services?
-Click below on "Book Consultation" to sign up for our home floor plan analysis (Priced at SGD 380).
+Want to learn more about your home Feng Shui?
+Sign up for our home floor plan analysis for SGD 380 below.